badjware/certbot-dns-cpanel/README.md

 -d '*.exemple.com'
 ```

-Tou can also specify a installer plugin with the `--installer` option.
+You can also specify a installer plugin with the `--installer` option.
-You will need to install the apache plugin if it's not already present on your system.
 ``` bash
 certbot run \
 --authenticator certbot-dns-cpanel:cpanel \